Mark Brzezinski

-Mark Francis Brzezinski (born April 7, 1965) is an American lawyer serving as the United States Ambassador to Poland since 2022.
+Mark Francis Brzezinski (born April 7, 1965) is an American lawyer who served as the United States Ambassador to Poland from 2022 to 2025.
 He previously served as the United States Ambassador to Sweden from 2011 to 2015 under President Barack Obama.

-The son of Zbigniew Brezinski, former US National Security Advisor to President Jimmy Carter, Brezinski attended Dartmouth College, the University of Virginia Law School, and St. Antony's College, Oxford.
+The son of Zbigniew Brzezinski, former US National Security Advisor to President Jimmy Carter, Brzezinski attended Dartmouth College, the University of Virginia Law School, and St. Antony's College, Oxford.

 Early life and education

 Brzezinski is the son of Emilie Benes Brzezinski and Polish-born former National Security Advisor Zbigniew Brzezinski, and the grandson of Polish diplomat Tadeusz Brzeziński.
 His mother is the grandniece of former Czechoslovak president Edvard Beneš.
 His sister is Mika Brzezinski, co-host of the morning talk show Morning Joe, and his brother is military expert Ian Brzezinski.
 He is also first cousin of author Matthew Brzezinski.

 Brzezinski graduated from Dartmouth College with a Bachelor of Arts in government, earned a Juris Doctor from the University of Virginia Law School, and holds a Doctor of Philosophy in political science from Oxford University.
 He also earned a Fulbright Scholarship to study the Constitutional Tribunal of the Republic of Poland.